-Starlab Neuroscience Research offers advanced data analysis services for our clients in research and in industry.
-Working closely with our sister company Neuroelectrics we also offer custom solutions for data capture and analysis based on our clients needs.
+Starlab Neuroscience Research offers advanced EEG data analysis services for our clients in research and in industry.
+We are experts in wireless EEG and neuromodulation, including neurofeedback and non-invasive brain stimulation.
+Working closely with our spin-off Neuroelectrics we offer custom solutions for data capture, neuromodulation and analysis based on our clients needs.

 |Physiological Data Analysis||Physiological Sensor Systems|

 |Effect classification||Test and validation|